Typically, information in academic writing follows one of the following (or a combination of both) patterns:

 Note: The following are optional topics to cover the prompt "How the genre functions in the community".
 You do not need to cover each of these.
 I recommend picking one to two that make the most sense to discuss for your genre and community (or choose your own approach for how the genre functions in the community).

-Context and Circulation:
+(Option) Context and Circulation:

 Explore how and where this genre is used in the community.